New VED road tax rates for 2025/26 from 1 April

 .

-Road tax rates are going up on 1 April for most cars, but how much more will you be paying in 2024 and into 2025 now that Chancellor Jeremy Hunt has delivered his Spring Budget on Wednesday March 6?
-Find out here as motoring journalist and expert Pete Barden reveals the new VED road tax rates you will need to pay on cars, vans and motorcycles from April 1 2024
+Road tax rates are going up on 1 April for most cars, but how much more will you be paying in 2025 and into 2026 now that Chancellor Rachel Reeves has delivered her Autumn Budget on Wednesday October 31.
+Find out here as motoring journalist and expert Pete Barden reveals the new VED road tax rates you will need to pay on cars, vans and motorcycles from April 1 2025

-Scroll down for new car tax charges and changes for 2024/25 according to the Government's Annex A — rates and allowances document - along with current rates of VED for 2023/24.
+Scroll down for new car tax charges and changes for 2025/26 according to the Government's rates and allowances.

 How much will it cost to tax your car?Most drivers will need VED for their vehicles and it will be going up again on 1 April 2024 - find out the details here (Credit: Pixabay)